 Des Moines is a relatively large city located in the state of Iowa.
 With a population of 212,031 people and 62 constituent neighborhoods, Des Moines is the largest community in Iowa.

 Also of interest is that Des Moines has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Des Moines is somewhat higher than in the average US city of 21.84%: 26.69% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Des Moines who are college-educated is somewhat higher than the average US community of 21.84%: 28.09% of adults in Des Moines have at least a bachelor's degree.